LeeLizuoLiu/DG-jax/README.md

 # DGax: Discontinuous Galerkin Solver for 2D Euler Equations

 ## Overview
 This project implements a Discontinuous Galerkin (DG) solver for 2D Euler equations.
-It includes modules for mesh generation, boundary condition handling, and numerical flux computation.
+This is based on the matlab code [https://github.com/tcew/nodal-dg](https://github.com/tcew/nodal-dg) It includes modules for mesh generation, boundary condition handling, and numerical flux computation.

 ## Requirements
 To run this project, you need the following Python packages installed: